 Your test confirmation letter will provide you with important information regarding where you are scheduled to test (date, time and address).
 It can be accessed at any time.

-The body of the test confirmation letter will give you state specific instructions on what time to arrive by, ID requirements, dress code, etc.
+The body of the test confirmation letter will refer you to the candidate handbook that will give you state specific instructions on what time to arrive by, ID requirements, dress code, etc.